Did You Know that North Carolina:

 According to Visit NC, In 2021

-Approximately 37 million person-trips were taken in North Carolina and the state ranked #5 in the U.S. in terms of domestic visitation.
-Approximately 8.8 million visitors traveled to the Coastal Region with 85% of them being overnight visitors.
+- Approximately 44.4 million person-trips were taken in North Carolina and the state ranked #5 in the U.S. in terms of domestic visitation.
+Approximately 12 million visitors traveled to the Coastal Region with 83 percent of them being overnight visitors.

-Ninety-three percent of all Coastal Region visitors came traveled for leisure purposes, while six percent came to conduct business.
+- Ninety-one percent of all Coastal Region visitors (94 percent overnight) traveled for leisure purposes, while four percent came to conduct business.

-The majority of travelers to the coast in 2020 visited during the summer and/or fall.
+- The majority of overnight travelers to the coast in 2021 visited during the summer followed by spring.